^

 Social inclusion and exclusion

-Social inclusion or acceptance online has a protective effect against emotional disorders in adolescents.
-While online social exclusion is associated with low self-esteem and negative emotions.
+Online social inclusion or acceptance has a protective effect against emotional disorders in adolescents, while online social exclusion is associated with low self-esteem and negative emotions.

-Teens who don't receive the attention or feedback they want on social media are more likely to develop a reduced sense of belonging, significance, self-esteem, and control.
+Teens who do not receive the attention or feedback they desire on social media are more likely to develop a decreased sense of belonging, worth, self-esteem, and control.

 Neurobiological mechanisms linking social media use to adolescent mental health

-Future research should explore more deeply the subtle ways social media interacts with evolving mechanisms to better protect adolescent well-being in the digital age.
-By focusing on the specific affordances of digital platforms and their potential to influence behavior and brain development in adolescents, researchers can help formulate targeted interventions that reduce harm and enhance the positive aspects of social media use.
-These efforts require policymakers, educators, parents and teens to work together to develop policies that recognize the profound impact of the digital environment on young minds.
+Future research should delve deeper into the subtle ways social media interacts with developing mechanisms to better protect adolescent well-being in the digital age.
+By focusing on the specific affordances of digital platforms and their potential to influence adolescent behavior and brain development, researchers can help formulate targeted interventions that reduce harm and enhance the positive aspects of social media use.
+These efforts require policymakers, educators, parents, and adolescents to work together to develop strategies that recognize the profound impact of the digital environment on young minds.

-Finally, as we navigate this ever-changing digital landscape, it is critical to create an environment in which teens can thrive both online and offline.
-Understanding the impact of social media on mental health is just the first step to reducing risks and increasing the resilience of future generations.
+Finally, as we navigate this ever-changing digital landscape, it’s critical to create an environment where teens can thrive both online and offline.
+Understanding how social media impacts mental health is just the first step to reducing risks and building resilience for future generations.

 You are reporting a typo in the following text: